-Ten-year-old Abigail pressed her pug nose against the cold living room window and sighed, steaming up the glass with her breath.
+Ten-year-old Sarah pressed her pug nose against the cold living room window and sighed, steaming up the glass with her breath.
 She could barely see the snowflakes, illuminated by the moon’s light, fall gently upon the already snow-covered ground.

-When will he come?
-What is keeping him?
+She wondered, "When will he come?
+What is keeping him?"

-Dad has to make it, Abigail whispered to herself.
-He promised he would be here to celebrate Jonathan’s survival to perhaps his last holiday on earth.
+"Daddy has to make it," Sarah whispered to herself.
+"He promised he would be here.
+It may be Jonathan’s last Christmas on earth."
 If he didn’t come, she didn’t know how she would ever forgive him.
 She barely forgave him for leaving them in the first place.